Getting Started

 • Error Rate - Alert when error rate exceeds threshold

-• Visual Diff - Alert when UI changes unexpectedly
+• Visual Diff - Alert when UI changes unexpectedly (journeys only)

 Next Steps